pepibumur/Startup/README.md

 ### Execute them

-The last step would be executing these combined operations.
+The last step would execute these combined operations.
 You just need to call the startup function passing your operation and a completion closure that will be called once everything finishes:

 ```swift
 startup(op) { error in